Ivyratermgwangqa/AirBnB_clone/README.md

 - **Code Style:** `pycodestyle` (version 2.8.*)
 - **Documentation:** Comprehensive and clear documentation for all modules, classes, and functions.

-## Execution

-- Functional command interpreter in both interactive and non-interactive modes.
-- All unit tests passing in both modes.

 ## Command Interpreter

 The command interpreter is a crucial component that allows users to interact with the AirBnB application through a command-line interface.
 It provides functionality to create new objects, retrieve objects from various sources, perform operations on objects, update object attributes, and destroy objects.